What is Autism?

 • Advanced knowledge in specific interests

-• Gestalt language processing (1)
+• Gestalt language processing¹

-• Desire for independence
+• Strong desire for independence

-• Preference for music or melody; Acute sense of pitch
+• Preference for music or melody; acute sense of pitch

 • Exceptional memory

-• Unique sensory profile
+• Unique sensory profile, which may include:

-• heightened awareness of sounds and/or smells
+• Heightened awareness of sounds or smells

-• awareness of textures
+• Sensitivity or awareness of textures

-• Preference for repetition, sameness/routine
+• Preference for repetition, sameness, or routine

 • Deep focus on areas of interest

-• Feels emotions intensely
+• Experiencing emotions intensely

-The DSM-5 characterized autism by differences in
+The DSM-5 characterizes autism by differences in:

 Next Steps

-• Speech therapists can help children develop communication skills
+• Speech therapists can support communication development

-1. https://journals.sagepub.com/doi/pdf/10.1177/23969415221091928
+¹ https://journals.sagepub.com/doi/pdf/10.1177/23969415221091928

-2. https://journals.sagepub.com/doi/pdf/10.1177/1745691620958010
+https://journals.sagepub.com/doi/pdf/10.1177/1745691620958010

 Previous